rust-tw/book-tw/src/ch11-01-writing-tests.md

 {{#rustdoc_include ../listings/ch11-writing-automated-tests/listing-11-01/src/lib.rs:here}}
 ```

-<span class="caption">Listing 11-1: The test module and function generated
+<span class="caption">範例 11-1: The test module and function generated
 automatically by `cargo new`</span>

 For now, let’s ignore the top two lines and focus on the function to see how it